anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 requiring clients to handle redirects at the RDAP layer adds complexity to the client in that additional logic must be implemented to handle redirect loops, parameter deconfliction, and URL encoding.
-The guidance given in [@!RFC7480, Section 5.2] exists to simplify clients, especially those contructed with shell scripts and HTTP command-line utilities.
+The guidance given in [@!RFC7480, Section 5.2] exists to simplify clients, especially those constructed with shell scripts and HTTP command-line utilities.

 # Referrals {#referrals}